iamkirankumaryadav/Library/Machine Learning/Machine Learning Models.md

 - `Regression`: The mean prediction of the individual decision trees is considered.
 - `Classification` : The class selected by most of the decision trees are considered.
 - Random forest creates a model that is more accurate and less prone to overfitting than a single decision tree.
+- `Bagging` : Multiple decision trees are trained in `parallel` to form one strong accurate predicting model.
-- `Bagging` : Adding multiple decision trees reduce the overfitting by reducing the variance.
+- Adding multiple decision trees reduce the overfitting by reducing the variance.
 - Multiple `decision trees` ( weak learners ) are trained `parallely` and `individually` | `independently`
 - `Bootstrapping` ( Row sampling with replacement ) : Subsets are randomly selected from the original dataset.
-- `Bagging` technique : Multiple decision trees are trained in `parallel` to form one strong accurate predicting model.
 - Reduces risk of `error` and `overfitting`

 <h3 name='svm'>5.
 Support Vector Machine | SVM</h3>